dagraham/etm-dgraham/README.md

 	# folder and have access to your current schedule on your
 	# mobile device.
 	keep_current: 0

+	# keep_next: true or false.
+If true, the 'do next' view will
+	# be written to "next.txt" in your etm home directory.
+As with
+	# "current.txt", a link to this file could be created in a
+	# pCloud or DropBox folder for access from your mobile device.
+	keep_next: false

 	# archive_after: A non-negative integer.
 If zero, do not
 	# archive items.
 If positive, finished tasks and events with